wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-locate-threats-advanced-hunting-defender/includes/introduction-hunting-query-language.md

 #### Null and mismatched data

 All non-string data types include a special "null" value, which represents the lack of data or a mismatch of data.
-For example, attempting to ingest the string `"abc"` into an `int` column results in ~~this~~a null value.
+For example, attempting to ingest the string `"abc"` into an `int` column results in a null value.
 You can’t explicitly create null items, but you can detect whether an expression evaluates to this value by using the `isnull()` function.

 > [!NOTE]
 > While KQL and SQL may look similar and share many common commands, like union, top, and join, it’s important to understand that Kusto processes all queries in a linear fashion.
 Each command is separated by a pipe (|), and is processed from top to bottom.